James Bond 007: Nightfire: Plot

 Bond is sent to Japan to extract Mayhew at his Japanese estate, but shortly after being introduced to his bodyguard Kiko, Drake's men attack the building.
 While Mayhew is killed, Bond finds important information that leads him to Phoenix's Tokyo offices and a nuclear power plant being decommissioned.
-After gathering evidence, Kiko turns on Bond and brings him to Drake, who exposes Dominique as a spy for helping Bond escape his security teams and has her executed.
-Before he is killed himself, Bond breaks free and escapes to the ground floor, where he is rescued by Australian Intelligence agent Alura McCall.
+After gathering evidence, Kiko turns on Bond and brings him to Drake, who exposes Dominique as a spy for helping Bond escape his security teams and has her killed, though not before she distracts Kiko to help Bond break free and escapes to the ground floor of the Phoenix building, where he is rescued by Australian Intelligence agent Alura McCall.
 Upon leaving Tokyo, Bond finds himself sent to an island in the South Pacific alongside Alura, learning that Drake owns it and is using a jamming signal to conceal what he has stationed there.

-Sent ahead of a joint taskforce of UN, EU and NATO forces, Bond and Alura deal with the island's defences, while eliminating Rook and Kiko.
-Discovering that Drake built a launch facility on the island, Bond determines that he plans to capture the SDP and use its weapons to dominate the world.
+Sent ahead of a joint task force of UN, EU, and NATO forces, Bond and Alura deal with the island's defences, while eliminating Rook and Kiko.
+Discovering that Drake built a missile launch facility on the island, Bond determines that he plans to capture the SDP and use its weapons to dominate the world.
 While Alura remains behind, Bond pursues Drake in one of his space shuttles.
-On reaching the station, he proceeds to sabotage it so that it will destroy itself and then kills Drake as the station begins to break apart.
+On reaching the station, he proceeds to sabotage it so that it will destroy itself and then eliminates Drake as the station begins to break apart.
 Bond swiftly escapes in an escape pod moments before the station is destroyed and returns to Earth.
-Upon his return, Bond reunites with Alura and spends a romantic evening to celebrate another successful mission.
+Upon his return, Bond reunites with Alura and spends a romantic evening celebrating another successful mission.